I pictured the perfect combination of myself and my husband.

 I pray that I have the courage to always fight for the best care for him.

 So, how, as a mother did I make this evolution?

 It takes time, friend.
 For me it took 6 long years with many highs and lows.
 I am human.

 Let me be clear I am absolutely in love with my son but I went through the grieving process.

 I grieved for the little boy I had dreamed of.
 I struggled.
 I cried a lot of tears.
 I worried about his care after he turned 18.

 I worried about him living with me for the rest of his life.

 And then I came out the other side.

 Throughout my pregnancy my dreams for my son all revolved around happiness.

-And, oh my God, people my son is happy.
+And - don't worry people - my son is happy.